Fairway Village

 No analysis available

-I searched for leasehold, ground lease, lease expiry, renewal, and any 4-digit expiration year, but found nothing.
-The remarks instead describe the property as a fee simple townhouse, which suggests no lease expiry information is needed here.
+I searched the listings for leasehold, ground lease, lease expiry, renewal language, and any 4-digit expiration year, but found none.
+The remarks describe the property as fee simple or otherwise do not mention land tenure details, so the lease expiry cannot be determined from the public remarks.

 No analysis available